Appdynamics/DevNet-Labs/labs/fnd-03-appd-brum/lab-exercise-06.md

 4. Use the vertical scroll bar to move down the page
 5. Explore the graphs for all of the KPI Trends

+You can read more about the Base Page dashboard [here](https://docs.appdynamics.com/display/latest/Page+and+IFrame+Dashboards)

 ![BRUM Dash 4](./assets/images/06-brum-dashboard-04.png)

 ![BRUM Dash 5](./assets/images/06-brum-dashboard-05.png)